Living-with-machines/ERWT/README.md

 ```

-### erwt-pol
+### pea-pol

-`/datadrive_2/bnert-pol`: DistilBERT trained with metadata on political leaning.
+`/datadrive_2/pea-pol`: DistilBERT trained with metadata on political leaning.
 The political labels are from the tokenizer's standard vocabulary.
 ```python
 ['liberal', 'conservative', 'none', 'radical', 'neutral']
 ```